Sly 3: Honor Among Thieves: Gameplay

 New variations in the game include additional playable characters besides those of Sly, Murray, and Bentley.
 Firstly, Inspector Carmelita Fox is a playable character in some of the mini-games and a few times in the main game.
 Secondly, some new characters have been introduced, including a shaman named The Guru and a mouse named Penelope.
 Finally, characters from previous titles, such as Dimitri and the Panda King, are playable as well.

 Furthermore, Bentley and Murray have the ability to pick-pocket in this game.

 Murray hoists stunned or unsuspecting guards above his head and shakes them down for coins and loot.
 The coins must be picked up off the ground after the guard is shaken.
 Bentley uses a fishing rod-like magnet to reel in coins and loot.
 When the magnet attaches, Bentley moves away from the guard to pick the pocket.
 Pickpocketed loot no longer needs to be sold back at the safe house.
 The amount an item is worth is added immediately to the coin count.
 Special treasure is absent from the over world.

-The game also contains 3-D sections.
-3-D glasses have been distributed with each new copy of the game, and are used in certain parts of the game.
+The game also contains 3-D sections in the PS2 version of the game.
+3-D glasses were distributed with physical copies of the game, and are used in certain parts of the game.
 However, 3-D effects are optional, allowing the player to view the levels in standard 2-D instead.
 Some levels are playable in 3-D from the beginning, while other levels require the 3-D feature to be unlocked.
 The 3-D effect is focused upon certain objects in the background rather than the characters themselves, minimizing the necessary blue/red separation and making it easier for observers without 3-D glasses.
+The 3d features in removed in re-releases.

 Sly 3 features new gameplay elements and skills, such as safe-cracking, searching for clues and objects in paintings, aerial combat, disguises, pirate ship battles, and conversations.
 However, the removal of clue bottles and vaults was unpopular with players.

 To increase replay value, an offline multiplayer mode is included, along with challenges and extra movies unlocked for specific game completion percentages.
 The multiplayer games are: Cops and Robbers, Hackathon, Bi-Plane Duel, and Galleon Duel.
 Challenges are missions that are set with specific standards, along with a Treasure Hunt mission for each world attained at the end of the game.